 Repeat the cleanout process every few months, as crumpled receipts and loose coins will likely make their way back eventually.

 Your Jewelry Box

-It’s always helpful to go through your accessory collection, and while most of us aren’t putting on a full outfit and dashing out the door each morning, you’ll feel better knowing that your baubles are organized and accessible just in case.
+It’s always helpful to go through your accessory collection, and while some of us aren’t putting on a full outfit and dashing out the door each morning, you’ll feel better knowing that your baubles are organized and accessible just in case.

-Take a few minutes to detangle necklaces, place rings back in their appropriate holders, and trash anything broken.
+Take a few minutes to detangle necklaces, place rings back in their appropriate holders, and trash anything that's broken.
 Donate or consign pieces that are in good condition but no longer appeal to you—odds are, someone else will love them.
 Use the extra space to store all of your quarantine-inspired friendship bracelets.

 Take 10 or 15 minutes and examine each shelf and drawer at a time, checking for moldy fruit, condiments that have gone bad, and other items that belong in the trash, such as that pasta sauce you opened last month or leftovers that have remained untouched for a week.

 To prevent food waste in the future, freeze anything you don’t plan on consuming within the span of a few days, whether that’s half a loaf of banana bread or individual portions of lasagna.
 Meal prep pays off, literally.